landrito/recipes/docs/cant-taste-beets-smoothie.md

 # Can't Taste the Beets Smoothie
 This smoothie is specifically made to help lower blood pressure.

+## Ingredients
-## Ingredients (listed in the order they should be placed in the pitcher)
+_Listed in the order they should be placed in the pitcher._

 - Dry
   - 1 tablespoon flax seed meal
   - 1 tablespoon dry hibiscus flowers